strawlab/retina-record/README.md

 best-effort reconstruction of the timing of individual camera frames and synchronizing videos from multiple cameras.
-The overall philosophy is to log, in a lossless manner, the timing information sent from the camera as well as the received time at which `retina-record` received the data.
+The overall philosophy is to log, in a lossless manner, the timing information sent from the camera as well as the nanosecond-specified time at which `retina-record` received the data.
 If the camera has a good internal clock (e.g. because it is using a well behaved NTP client), the timestamps from the camera alone should be sufficient to reconstruct quite precisely (see below for details about "quite precisely") when images were acquired.
 Alternatively, if the camera's internal clock is not as ideal, the timestamps saved by `retina-record` can be used to roughly align the data under the assumptions that network delays are insignificant and that the clock of the PC on which `retina-record` runs is reliable.
+Furthermore, supported by the partial redundancy of these data types, more sophisticated time reconstruction approaches can be implemented on videos recorded with `retina-record`.
+These data are saved in the H264 video track in the MP4 file using Supplemental Enhancement Information (SEI).

 ### Frame timing data